 Before you become an optician in Canada, you need to choose where you would like to live.
 Each province has something unique to offer, and there are a range of living environments.
 You can live in a remote rural community, a town, a small city, or a busy metropolis.
 A good place to start research is on provincial government websites.

 For information on life in each province, visit the links below:

 Once you have chosen a province, it’s a good idea to look for immigration services in your chosen area.
-These services range from helping you get settled, helping you find a job, and improving your English language skills, among other things.
+These services range from helping you get settled to helping you find a job, to improving your English language skills, among other things.
 Take full advantage of what your community has to offer to help you integrate into Canadian society.

 There are too many immigrant organizations across the country to include on this page, but the following list should help you get started in each province:

 To become an optician in Canada, you have to submit educational and professional documentation through the PLAR process.
 This is a separate application with different documentation than what you will need to supply to the federal government for the immigration process.
 The length of time it takes to complete the immigration process varies according to the entry stream for which you qualify.

 For specific information about immigration in Canada, visit these areas of the Government of Canada website:

 Preparing Your Family

 Immigrating alone is enough work, but many people who choose Canada as their new home have a family coming with them.
 There are volunteer organizations across Canada ready to help you and your family transition to live in a new country, but finding them can be a challenge before you know where you’re going.